Ormatist/Airports/README.md

 | Flight cost: 372.82 × (140 + 40)             | £67 107.60                   |
 | Flight income: 140 × 400 + 40 × 1200         | £56 000 + £48 000 = £104 000 |
 | Flight profit: 104 000 - 67 107.6            | £36 892.40                   |

+The program should work in the following way:

+1. The program should read in the comma separated file Airports.txt

+2. A menu should be displayed allowing the user to select from the following options:

+    - Enter airport details
+    - Enter flight details
+    - Enter price plan and calculate profit
+    - Clear data
+    - Quit

+3. If the user selects the ‘Quit’ option then a suitable message should be displayed and the program ends.

+4. If the user selects the ‘Enter airport details’ option:

+    a. the user should be asked to enter the three-letter airport code for the UK airport

+    b. if the code entered is not for Liverpool John Lennon (LPL) or Bournemouth International (BOH) then a suitable error message should be displayed and the user returned to the main menu

+    c. the user should then be asked to enter the three-letter airport code for the overseas airport

+    d. the program should check that the code for the overseas airport is valid based on the data read from the csv file
+    • if the code for the overseas airport is valid then the full name of the overseas airport should be displayed
+    • if the code for the overseas airport is not valid then a suitable error message should be displayed

+    e. the user should be returned to the main menu.

+5. If the user selects the ‘Enter flight details’ option:

+    a. the user should be asked to enter the type of aircraft to be used.
+The allowed types are shown in Figure 2

+    b. if the type of aircraft is not valid then a suitable error message should be displayed and the user returned to the main menu

+    c. the data in Figure 2 for that type of aircraft should then be displayed

+    d. the user should then be asked to enter the number of first-class seats on the aircraft

+    e. if the number of first-class seats entered is not 0 then:

+    - if the number of first-class seats is less than the ‘minimum number of first-class seats’ then a suitable error message should be displayed and the user returned to the main menu
+    - if the number of first-class seats is greater than half the ‘capacity if all seats are standardclass’ then a suitable error message should be displayed and the user returned to the main menu.

+    f. the program should then calculate the number of standard-class seats on the aircraft using the
+formula:
+‘Capacity if all seats are standard-class – Number of first-class seats x 2’

+    g. the user should be returned to the main menu.

+6. If the user selects the ‘Enter price plan and calculate profit’ option:

+    a. the program should check that codes for the UK and overseas airports have been entered.
+If not then a suitable error message should be displayed and the user returned to the main menu

+    b. the program should check if the type of aircraft has been entered.
+If not then a suitable error message should be displayed and the user returned to the main menu

+    c. the program should check that the number of first-class seats has been entered.
+If not then a suitable error message should be displayed and the user returned to the main menu

+    d. the program should check that the maximum flight range for the type of aircraft is greater than or equal to the distance between the airports.
+If not then a suitable error message should be displayed and the user returned to the main menu

+    e. the user should be asked to enter the price of a standard-class seat and the price of a first-class seat

+    f. the program should then calculate the flight cost per seat, flight cost, flight income and flight profit using the formulae shown in Figure 3

+    g. the results of these calculations should be displayed and the user returned to the main menu.

+7. If the user selects the ‘Clear data’ option:

+    - the program should clear all data that has been entered by the user and then return the user to the main menu.